FDSTools Tools

 -d, --debug if specified, additional debug output is given

--L, --flank-length N length of anchor (flanking) sequences to use, if not
+-L, --flank-length N length of anchor (flanking) sequences to use (default:

 -D, --dir DIR output directory for verbose output; when given, a